ironfede/openmcdf/README.md

 # openmcdf
 **Structured Storage .net component - pure C#**

-OpenMCDF is a 100% .net / C# component that allows developers to manipulate Microsoft Compound Document File Format for OLE structured storage.
+OpenMCDF is a 100% .net / C# component that allows developers to manipulate Microsoft Compound Document File Format (also known as OLE structured storage).

-Compound files include multiple streams of information (document summary, user data) in a single physical container.
+Compound file includes multiple streams of information (document summary, user data) in a single container.

 This file format is used under the hood by a lot of applications: the files created by Microsoft Office until the 2007 product release are all structured storage files.
 Also the omnipresent Thumbs.db, used by Windows as thumbnails cache, is a structured storage file.
-Visual Studio .suo files (solution options) are compound files and a lot of audio/video editing tools saves project file in a compound containerer.
+Visual Studio .suo files (solution options) are compound files and a lot of audio/video editing tools saves project file in a compound container.

 OpenMcdf supports read/write operations on streams and storages and traversal of structures tree.
 It supports version 3 and 4 of the specifications, uses lazy loading wherever possible to reduce memory usage and offer an intuitive API to work with structured files.